Useurmind/ModuleInject/Doc.ModuleInject/unit_testing.md

 This also leads to the fact that you can mock submodules if you keep the invariants of the `IModule` interface in mind:

- - If `IsResolved` is true, all component properties of the public interface are filled.
+ - If `IsResolved` is true, you can request any components or factories of the module.
  - Calling `Resolve` leads to `IsResolved` being true.
- - Component factories of the public interface, `GetComponent` and `GetComponent<T>` always return instances according to the registrations in the module.

 You can for example use Moq to create a mock for the following module interface: